-- Students must maintain Satisfactory Academic Progress (SAP) as outlined in the Catalog to be eligible for institutional aid. - Students must maintain a minimum "half-time" status (6 or more class hours) to remain eligible for institutional aid. - Students awarded must remain at the College and in good standing. - Unpaid/unposted scholarships will revert to scholarship fund for later distribution. - Credit balances will roll over to the students' next semester. - Total Institutional scholarships shall not exceed total tuition and required fees (QTRE).
+- Students must maintain Satisfactory Academic Progress (SAP) as outlined in the Catalog to be eligible for institutional aid. - The scholarship award amounts listed hereafter are for full-time students (12+ credit hours) but may be prorated for those taking 6-11 credit hours. - Students awarded scholarships must remain at the College and in good standing. - Unpaid/unposted scholarships will revert to scholarship fund for later distribution. - Credit balances will roll over to the students' next semester. - Total Institutional scholarships shall not exceed total tuition and required fees (QTRE).